antecedent/patchwork/README.md

 That is why each filter receives a `Patchwork\Call` object as an argument.
 This object is essentially a wrapper for the result of `debug_backtrace`.
 It represents a single stack frame, but also allows to access the ones "below" it using the `next()` method.

-Also, all the properties of a stack frame that are populated by `debug_backtrace` are available as public fields of the `Patchwork\Call` class:
+Also, all the properties of a stack frame that are populated by `debug_backtrace` are also available as public fields of the `Patchwork\Call` class:

 	Patchwork\filter("Cache::fetch", function(Patchwork\Call $call) {